top of page

 Grid Connection Capacity:

-• Check the capacity of the local grid to accommodate the energy output from the solar farm without overloading the system with utility interconnection.
+• Check the local grid's capacity to accommodate the solar farm's energy output without overloading the system with utility interconnection.

-• Building codes, electrical codes, and zoning obstacles can make it difficult to move forward with certain projects.
-The GreenLancer team is skilled in overcoming permitting and solar engineering challenges.
+• Building codes, electrical codes, and zoning obstacles can make it difficult to proceed with certain projects.
+The GreenLancer team is skilled at overcoming permitting and solar engineering challenges.
+Sign up for GreenLancer to begin shopping for solar permitting, engineering, and interconnection services.

 When Are Solar Feasibility Studies Not Necessary?